-Primary and secondary syphilis cases doubled in suburban Cook County, rising from 69 in 2014 to 146 in 2015.
+In the past ten years, primary and secondary syphilis cases have more than doubled, from 91 in 2011 to 277 in 2021.
+From 2019 to 2021, primary and secondary syphilis cases increased 60%.
 We don’t know all of the reasons for this increase.
 One reason may be smartphone ‘hookup apps’ have made it easier for people to locate one another for sex.
 Having sex with a partner you don’t know well can be risky.

 Who is Most At Risk For Syphilis